philanc/luasqleet/README.md

 Sqleet uses Chacha20 / Poly1305 for authenticated encryption and
 PBKDF2 for key derivation.

-Luasqleet uses the (hardly modified) SQLite driver from LuaSQL.
+Luasqleet uses the lsqlite3 driver written by Tiago Dionizio, Doug Currie and hosted at http://lua.sqlite.org/index.cgi/index

-The API is identical to luasql.sqlite3.
-See the [LuaSQL manual](http://htmlpreview.github.com/?https://github.com/keplerproject/luasql/blob/master/doc/us/manual.html).
+The API is identical to lsqlite3.
+See the [lsqlite3 manual](http://lua.sqlite.org/index.cgi/doc/tip/doc/lsqlite3.wiki).

 The encryption key is derived from a password.
 The password is set with the standard SQLite syntax:
 ```